latex3/latex3.github.io/news/latex3-news/index.md

 ---
 layout: page
 title: "LaTeX3 News"
-description: "LaTeX3 News.
-Information on the most recent version of LaTeX3 and PDF News issues."
+description: "LaTeX3 Release Newsletters.
+Information on the most recent version of LaTeX3.
+The LaTeX3 PDF news issues.
+Updated twice yearly."
 ---

-# LaTeX3 News
+# LaTeX3 Release Newsletters

 The most recent LaTeX3 news is dated 2014/03/24.
 We will be providing status updates twice yearly.